When Should You Use Emergency Heat?

 What is Emergency Heat?

 The emergency heat sign on your thermostat controls the secondary heating system in your home.
-The emergency heat on your setting means having a heat pump with hot water, electric, hot water, oil, or gas backup system.
+The EM setting means having a heat pump with hot water, electric, hot water, oil, or gas backup system.

 The heat pump is usually the primary setting in many systems and turns on secondary heating when supplemental heat is needed.
 The heat pumps need second-stage heating in colder areas as it’s unable to draw enough warm air from outside to warm your indoors.
 This means that when the winter temperatures dip below zero, using your system’s second-stage heating is your best option.

-One thing you should note is that emergency heat is not for everyday use.
+One thing you should note is that EM mode is not for everyday use.
 You should only use it for what it is designed for – emergency heating.
 The system automatically switches on when the weather is freezing but will only go off when you switch it off manually.

 How Does Emergency Heat Setting Work?